-- When your name comes to the top of the waiting list, a Family Services Specialist will contact you to determine if services are still needed.
+- When your name reaches the top of the waiting list, a Family Services Specialist will reach out to you to confirm if you still require assistance.

-- A home visit will be made and the following will be discussed:
+- A home visit will be scheduled to discuss:

-- Medical condition, medications, family involvement, and other relevant information.
+- Your medical condition, medications, family involvement, and other relevant information.